Jon-Ledo/Jon-Ledo/README.md

 *   🌍  I'm based in Toronto, Ontario
 *   ✉️  You can contact me at [jonledo.code@gmail.com](mailto:jonledo.code@gmail.com)
+*   💻  Check out my portfolio over at [https://jonledo.ca](https://jonledo.ca)
 *   🧠  I'm learning the MERN stack, completing some material over at Udemy.com
 *   🤝  I'm open to collaborating on interesting projects in the future!

 *   ### Skills